Rohini200412/Medicine-configuration/README.md

 - IoT-based monitoring
 - Voice alerts

-This project is developed as part of an Embedded Systems / BTech project using LPC2148 microcontroller
+This project is developed as part of an Embedded Systems using LPC2148 microcontroller